 Applications must be submitted directly to the relevant national authority in Egypt.
 Please contact the national authority regarding the national application deadline.

-The deadline to receive the nominations for the 2017/18 Danish Government Scholarships will be published in January 2017.
+The deadline to receive the nominations for the 2017/18 Danish Government Scholarships is March 1, 2017.

 Incomplete applications will not be taken into consideration.
 Please read all the instructions on the application form carefully before completing it.

 Please note that being nominated by your home country’s national authority does not guarantee that you will be awarded a scholarship.
 The Danish Agency for Science and Higher Education screens all applications before forwarding them on to requested institutions for assessment and final approval.